bilashcse/video-editor/README.md

 # API based Online Video Editor

 NodeJs, AngularJs & FFMPEG based web video editor.
-I have showing the backend logic for editing video.
-Actually when someone try to edit video using NodeJs, ffmpeg, he cant think how to start & how he can do it.
-So I have implemented this video editor with very simple logic with ffmpeg.
-All resource are together here & anybody can start from here.
-If someone analysis these codes, he can understand the basic for video editor<br>
+I have shown the backend logic for editing the video.
+Actually, when someone tries to edit a video using NodeJs and FFmpeg, he can't think of how to start and how he can do it.
+So I have implemented this video editor with very simple logic with FFmpeg.
+All resources are together here and anybody can start from here.
+If someone analyses these codes, he can understand the basis for video editor<br>

 # Feature Implemented :